open-telemetry/opentelemetry-collector-contrib/exporter/splunkhecexporter/README.md

     disable_compression: false
     # HTTP timeout when sending data.
 Defaults to 10s.
     timeout: 10s
+    tls:
       # Whether to skip checking the certificate of the HEC endpoint when sending data over HTTPS.
 Defaults to false.
       insecure_skip_verify: false
       # Path to the CA cert to verify the server being connected to.
       ca_file: /certs/ExampleCA.crt
       # Path to the TLS cert to use for client connections when TLS client auth is required.
       cert_file: /certs/HECclient.crt
       # Path to the TLS key to use for TLS required connections.
       key_file: /certs/HECclient.key
     # Application name is used to track telemetry information for Splunk App's using HEC by App name.
     splunk_app_name: "OpenTelemetry-Collector Splunk Exporter"
     # Application version is used to track telemetry information for Splunk App's using HEC by App version.